terminusdb/technical-blogs/blogs/terminusdb-10.1.0-the-mule.md

 So we've added a quite general system of type inference which allows the insertion of documents when there is *precisely one* type for a document.
-We might be able to insert a person documents as:
+We might be able to insert a person document as:

 ```json
 { "name" : "Joe",